kevgo/kevgo/README.md

   or an interactive shell in multiple folders/repositories.
 - [Atalanta](https://github.com/kevgo/atalanta) runs tasks defined in
   `package.json`, `Makefile`, `Rakefile`, etc, in a uniform way.
-- [Tikibase](https://github.com/kevgo/tikibase) is a knowledge base built with extreme longetivity in mind.
+- [Tikibase](https://github.com/kevgo/tikibase) is a knowledge base built to survive the next few generations of frontend and backend technology.
 - [has](https://github.com/kevgo/has) allows scripts to query a large variety of properties from codebases and Git repositories.
 - [VSCode Markdown IDE](https://github.com/kevgo/vscode-markdown-ide) provides